Quick overview

 A solid condominium share transfer agreement always provides for the protection of both parties, so it is a good idea to pay the purchase price for a condominium share transfer out of escrow just as you would for a personally owned condo.
 The purchase price should be paid out of escrow only after the contract has entered into force, i.e. has legal effect.

-We recommend both parties to the transfer to keep the confirmed purchase contract well and also to conclude a new lease agreement for the apartment as soon as possible so that everything is built solidly.
+We recommend that both parties to the transfer keep the confirmed purchase agreement well in safe custody and also enter into a new lease for the apartment as soon as possible so that everything is set in stone.

-We prepared this article for the Lidové noviny series “Law & Housing”.
+This article was prepared for Lidové noviny’s “Law & Housing” series.
 See also other articles from the series:

 - What to watch out for when buying a property